Skip to content

 Windows throws this error when it can’t identify a connected USB device.
 The causes fall into three categories: software (corrupted or outdated drivers), power (insufficient power delivery to the port), and hardware (bad cables, damaged ports, or a failing device).

 According to Microsoft’s official troubleshooting documentation, the error occurs when the currently loaded USB driver has become unstable or corrupt.
-We ran into this exact scenario on our test ThinkPad after a Windows Update in early 2026.
+This scenario is common after a Windows Update.

 You’ll see a notification balloon saying “The last USB device you connected to this computer malfunctioned.”
 The device won’t appear in File Explorer.